 For East Coasters, weathering Sandy the Monster Storm involves more than just stocking up on water, food that doesn't need cooking, and flashlights.
-There are also tech things you can do to keep yourself and your data
+There are also tech things you can do to keep yourself and your data safe.

 There are the basic ones, of course.
 Charge all your mobile devices -- phones, tablets, laptops.
 Hopefully, you regularly back up your data, including backup to an off-site location such as the cloud.